 The main role & responsibility of a product manager is to communicate with the customers to gauge their needs and wants.
-Therefore, every product manager must have good communication skills and the ability to read customers’ gestures, and other semantics.
+Therefore, every product manager must have excellent communication skills.

-Product managers must be disciplined and know how to lead a team efficiently and effectively.
-This skill is the baseline for every product manager, and the best of managers hone this skill over the years.
+Product managers must know how to lead a team efficiently and effectively.
+This skill is the baseline for every product manager.

-Performing market assessment, conducting customer interviews, and defining success metrics are other basic skills product managers should possess.
+Performing market assessments, conducting customer interviews, and defining success metrics are other basic skills product managers should possess.

-A good product manager should be self-aware about their actions and the implications it causes.
-Lack of self-awareness can damage relationships and also lead to lack of confidence.
-Therefore, self-belief and self-awareness will help you outshine in your organization and motivate others to do so.
+A good product manager should be self-aware of their actions and the implications it causes.
+A lack of self-awareness can damage relationships and also lead to a lack of confidence.
+Therefore, self-belief and self-awareness will help you outshine your organisation and motivate others to do so.

 Becoming a good product manager needs great self-management.
 As you will always be on a tight schedule, you’ll have to devise self-management strategies to deliver the desired results at the right time.

 Finding the right company

 You cannot become a good product manager without well-developed skills and high EQ.
 You need the right company to showcase your skills.
 So, finding a company that fits your abilities is an important task.